jmfrancklab/jmfrancklab.github.io/_includes/welcome.md

     in order to develop unorthodox spectroscopic
     techniques that investigate how water interacts
     with the surfaces of proteins and soft materials.

-The links on the left (or the three bar icon) will allow you to learn more about our lab and research.

 ***The Franck lab is looking for interested graduate students and undergraduate researchers in Fall 2016***, and welcomes any inquiries.